North Carolina State Highway Patrol: Growth

 In World War II, a number of Patrolmen who had served in World War I were recall to active duty and others enlisted, taking leave of absence from the SHP.
 Many others had served in the Guard or Reserves.
 Patrolmen assisted the military by being alert for saboteurs and spies by reporting suspicious activity to the FBI.
 Deserters and AWOLS were also arrested.
 By 1946, all personnel on military status had returned to duty with the Patrol.

-As of 2008, the North Carolina State Highway Patrol had an authorized strength of over 1,800 sworn law enforcement officers.
+As of 2025, the North Carolina State Highway Patrol had an authorized strength of over 1,925 sworn law enforcement officers, including Capital Police, making it the largest police agency in North Carolina.
+In 2003, due to DMV corruption, over 300 uniformed DMV enforcement officers were permanently reassigned to the SHP and cross-trained as troopers.
+In 2025, due to DMV inefficiency, the remaining 203 DMV plain clothes law enforcement inspectors were permanently reassigned to the SHP, ending all law enforcement operations under the NC DMV.

+The NC Capital Police Department was also assigned under the SHP, but will continue to function as a semi-independent, sub agency, with distinct badges, uniforms and separately marked patrol cars, responsible mainly to protect state property, facilities, offices, employees and visitors inside the I-440 Beltline, but NCCP’s Chief will be answerable to the SHP Commander, who is a cabinet level secretary-equivalent official as of July 1st, 2025, with a 5-year term of office.

 In 2018, the NC State Highway Patrol arrested 19,910 people for Driving While Impaired and investigated 1,037 fatalities on North Carolina highways.
 The Motor Carrier unit fined thousands of truck drivers for various violations.